bijeshos/learning-go/README.md

 This repository contains programs and materials used for Go training.

 # Repo structure
-Broadly, based on target audience, programs in this repository are categorized into 3 levels as follows:
+Broadly, based on the target audience, programs in this repository are categorized into 3 levels as follows:

 | Level | Target Audience | Assumptions |
 | ----- | --------------- | ---------- |